- 12 minutes to read

 Nodinite provides options to help you maximize the end-user experience:

-Configurable content - Data in the widgets are individually refreshed based on user-defined thresholds to provide near real-time data
+• Configurable content – Data in the widgets is individually refreshed based on user-defined thresholds to provide near real-time data.

-Customizable layout - Design the layout of the Dashboard as you like and what fits your business
+• Customizable layout – Design the layout of the Dashboard as you like, to fit your business.

-Here's an example of the 'out of the box' and customized Dashboard.
+Here's an example of the 'out of the box' and a customized Dashboard.

 Tip

-Make sure to put content on the Dashboard that makes your end-users want to frequently visit it!
+Be sure to add content to the Dashboard that encourages your end-users to visit it frequently!

 What data can I put on the Dashboard?

-- Information from Monitor Views available for currently logged on User
+1. Information from Monitor Views available for the currently logged-on User

-- Log Events per day (numeric data from Log Views)
+4. Log Events per day (numeric data from Log Views).

-- Statistics for Integrations in the Repository Model
+5. Statistics for Integrations in the Repository Model.

-- Statistics for Endpoints in the Repository Model
+6. Statistics for Endpoints in the Repository Model.

 1. Monitor Views

-Click the Customize button to present a modal with the option to view the current state from resources from chosen Monitor View.
+Click the Customize button to open a modal with the option to view the current state of resources from selected Monitor View.

 2. Offline internal core services

-If any of the built-in internal core services Monitoring Service or the Logging Service are offline/not available/stopped all users are notified on top of the dashboard that there is a problem that needs to be addressed by an Administrator.
+If any of the built-in internal core services, such as the Monitoring Service or the Logging Service, are offline, unavailable, or stopped, all users are notified at the top of the dashboard that there is a problem that needs to be addressed by an Administrator.

 3. License issues